Equity Release Tax: Here's How to Save Tax in 2025

 Income Tax

-Since income tax is charged when you earn money,
+Since income tax is charged when you earn money, there are no charges on your loan.

-It’s similar to a savings account in some respects.
+It is similar to a savings account in some respects.

 You may withdraw money from it at any time, although the minimum amount you can typically withdraw is £2,000 at a time.